 Health Check – You may be able to receive a free vet visit for the rabbit from VCA Bay Area Animal Hospital, if you have never taken any animal there before.
 Sign up for the free vet visit where it says “New Clients: Free First Exam,” then print the coupon to take with you, and call and schedule your appointment.
 For rabbit vets in other areas, see our list of rabbit-savvy vets.

 2) Aggressively seek an indoor home by advertising and screening potential adopters.
 Advertising is as simple as placing ads in local newspapers and putting up fliers on bulletin boards in coffee shops, libraries, supermarkets, veterinary offices, and pet supply stores, and posting on Craigslist and Facebook.
 Many people find good homes for stray and unwanted rabbits this way.

 When placing ads, state your rabbit’s strong points: “neutered,” “litterbox-trained,” “affectionate,” friendly.”
 Asking a $10-$20 fee in the ad discourages those looking for snake food.
 People willing to commit to adopting a rabbit will gladly pay an adoption fee.

 To screen people who answer your ad, imagine what kind of home you want for your rabbit, and then stick to your ideal.
 Engage the caller in a conversation about their past pets to find out what they’re looking for in a pet.
 Explain that you are asking questions because you want the new owner and the rabbit to be happy.
-Present a realistic picture of what rabbits are like (see the enclosed brochure.)
+Present a realistic picture of what rabbits are like.
 If you feel the home is not suitable, make an excuse.
 Politely tell the caller that your rabbit doesn’t do well with children, isn’t used to hutch-living, is scared of dogs, or whatever.